Why Force-Free, Positive Reinforcement Dog Training and Teaching?

 My name is Mary, and it's wonderful to meet you!

-I'm passionate about force-free, evidence-based training and streamlining the training process for dogs and their families.
-I work with all aspects of dog behavior and training, but I am a behavior specialist who focuses on fear, anxiety, reactivity, and aggression.
-I seek to help humans connect with their dogs on a deeper level by looking at the relationship and needs of both dog and human.
+I'm passionate about ethical, force-free, evidence-based animal training and streamlining the training process.
+I work with all aspects of dog behavior and training, but I specialize in behaviors related to fear, anxiety, reactivity, and aggression.
+I want to help people connect with their dogs on a deeper level by looking at the big picture of dog behavior and how that impacts training and well-being.

-I have over a decade of professional experience dedicated to working with animals, and my passion for helping dogs, keeping them in their homes, and improving their relationships with their families has been demonstrated in a number of capacities.
+I have well over a decade of professional experience dedicated to social impact, animal advocacy, and animal behavior and health.
+My passion for helping dogs, keeping them in their homes, and improving their relationships with their families has been demonstrated in a number of capacities.

 -